 OSI model is an important concept if you want to understand networking.
 Remember, OSI model is not a network architecture as it is not specified services and protocols at each layer.
 OSI model is helpful in giving an idea related to the functionality of each layer and what are the inflows and outflows from different layers.
 Today we will discuss the Top 10 interview questions on the OSI model.

 Q1.
 Define OSI layers.

 Ans: OSI stands Open System Interconnection.
 There are 7 layers in the OSI model and each layer has a different capability.
 OSI model helps networking professional in understanding information flow from one source to destination.
 Although, OSI model not performing any function in the networking process.

 Q2.
 Are there any alternative models to the OSI model?
 If yes, define it.

 Ans: TCP/IP is the alternate model that also explains the information flow in the network.
-It is simpler representation in comparison to OSI model but contains fewer details of protocols than OSI model.
+It is a simpler representation in comparison to the OSI model but contains fewer details of protocols than the OSI model.

 Q3.
 What is the difference between TCP and UDP?

 Ans: TCP and UDP: Comparison between Two Transport Protocols